 - Any consulate identification card (no affidavits accepted)

 - For couples on a budget, or in a hurry, DuPage County currently has civil wedding ceremonies conducted almost every Friday, starting at about 11:30 AM.
 The ceremony cost is $10.00.
-However, you will need to obtain your DuPage County marriage license at least 24 hours prior to the ceremony.
+However, you will need to obtain your DuPage County license at least 24 hours prior to the ceremony.
 Cook County also conducts civil ceremonies at some of their offices.

 - Please contact each County Clerk’s Office for the latest information.